neelam70781/cartify/README.md

 ## About Me

 Hi!
-My name is Saiyam Verma.
+My name is Neelam Singh.
 I am a passionate **Full Stack Developer** specializing in the **MERN stack** and continuously exploring new technologies like **Next.js** to build innovative applications.

 ---